rgehrsitz/rex/docs/ENGINE_AUDIT.md

 # Engine semantics audit

-Last verified: 2026-08-30.
+Last full audit: 2026-08-30.
+Individual remediation checks updated through 2026-09-07; see each finding's evidence and integration status.

 This is the master, evidence-backed backlog for Rex.
 It consolidates the revival reviews, the PulsarSuite comparison, and a line-by-line verification of the Claude review artifact dated 2026-08-29.

-Use [EVOLUTION_REFERENCE.md](EVOLUTION_REFERENCE.md) for long-lived product reasoning and [REVIVAL_PLAN.md](REVIVAL_PLAN.md) for a short, committed milestone checklist.
-This audit is the source of truth for findings that must be triaged before feature work.
+Use [EVOLUTION_REFERENCE.md](EVOLUTION_REFERENCE.md) for long-lived product reasoning, [REVIVAL_PLAN.md](REVIVAL_PLAN.md) for the earlier milestone history, and [FOUNDATION_ROADMAP.md](FOUNDATION_ROADMAP.md) for the next implementation sequence and acceptance criteria.
+This audit remains the source of truth for verified findings and remediation status.
+The foundation roadmap supersedes the suggested future-work order below; it does not mark any open defect fixed.

 ## Verification method